Welcome to the WLT Ecosystem Services programme REDD+ pages. In the following pages, we explain:

 To ensure they are genuine, the benefits of a given REDD+ project can be evaluated by a third party, and, if the effects meet certain defined standards, the project can be validated by an independent body.
 Subsequent performance is then regularly verified.

 Globally, there are several independent bodies that validate REDD+ projects meeting their defined criteria.
-The WLT is supporting the Paraguay Forest Conservation Project, which has been validated by the Communities, Carbon and Biodiversity Alliance (CCBA).
+The WLT is supporting the Paraguay Forest Conservation Project, which has been validated by the Climate, Community & Biodiversity Alliance (CCBA).
 As well as satisfying all the standard CCBA criteria the project was awarded a ‘Gold’ level of validation in recognition of the outstanding biodiversity co-benefit is achieves.

 In view of these benefits, the WLT actively promotes REDD+ projects for larger-scale initiatives, already being involved in one validated initiative in Paraguay and participating in the development of another in India.
 REDD+ techniques and approaches are also central to the smaller offsetting projects delivered through our Carbon Balanced programme.